 By John Sanidopoulos

 One of the most pivotal points in my complete conversion to Christianity happened in 1990 during Holy Week.
 This happened to be a year in which both Eastern and Western Christians celebrated Easter together.
-Being only 14 years old at the time, this was rare and the first in my memory, and it finally offered me the opportunity to celebrate Holy Week and Easter with the majority of American people and my culture.
+Being only 14 years old at the time, this was rare and the first in my memory, and it finally offered me the opportunity to celebrate Holy Week and Easter with the majority of the American people.

-It is not a perfect film, but it has the most gems of any movie about Jesus, and I have previously posted my favorite of many great scenes where Jesus recounts the Parable of the Prodigal Son.
-It is said that Robert Powell trained himself to never blink when filming his scenes as Jesus for added affect, yet this is the only scene in which he can be observed to blink, since it is the longest continual shot of him in the entire film.
+It is not a perfect film, but it has the most gems of any movie about Jesus, my favorite being when Jesus recounts the Parable of the Prodigal Son.
+It is said that Robert Powell trained himself to never blink when filming his scenes as Jesus for added effect, yet this is the only scene in which he can be observed to blink, since it is the longest continual shot of him in the entire film.
 One of my favorite acting scenes of all time is Gregory Peck's closing courtroom statement in To Kill A Mockingbird, which he performed completely in the first take.
 Robert Powell's performance in this scene is right up there for me as well.

 My favorite recent interview with Robert Powell was in 2011, in which he mentions being in Cyprus for Orthodox Easter relatively recently and was bombarded by the Greeks who admired him for his role as Jesus.
 Here is the video clip: